wlangstroth/tardis/README.md

 Note: this really is for Time Lords.
 There isn't any serious error handling, and if you screw up, your best bet is to fix things with sql commands.

+Also note: The concept of starting and stopping is better implemented by [Watson](https://github.com/TailorDev/Watson).

 Usage
 -----